PSP Projects

 Project Status

-The airport was awarded a $5.7M federal grant to partially fund expansion of the baggage claim.
 Airport staff is assigning the initial design work to an airport on-call consultant.
-Airport staff will be working with a consultant to ensure that planning and design is in collaboration with master plan processes, and consistent with the existing Class I historic designation of the main terminal building.
+Airport staff will also be working with a consultant to ensure that planning and design is in collaboration with master plan processes, and consistent with the existing Class I historic designation of the main terminal building.

 Feasibility Study for Federal Inspection Station (International Air Service)